John McKinnon QSO, Executive Director

 Anna-Marie Luke, Project Officer

 Anna studied at the University of Otago, completing a BSc (Physiology) and BA (Hons Chinese studies).
 She also participated in a university exchange programme in Dalian, China.
-Anna is a member of the Young Leaders Network and speaks fluent Mandarin and Thai.
+Anna is a member of the Leadership Network and speaks fluent Mandarin and Thai.
 She grew up in Singapore, has travelled extensively in Asia and has been involved in volunteer projects in Nepal and China.

 Emma Ashley, Administrative Assistant (Research)